rfcabal/todo-app/README.md

 - List of Pending Todos.
 - Create and Edit Todos.
 - List of Completed Todos.
-- Trash can to restore todos or permanently deleted it.
+- Trash can to restore todos or permanently delete it.

 ## To Install